 This post is also available in: Svenska

 Febrile seizures affect about one in twenty children at some point during early childhood.
 It is most common between 6 months and 5 years of age.
 Febrile seizures are very frightening for parents, but it is also usually completely harmless.
 Fever chills are also common in young children and sometimes it can be difficult to distinguish fever chills from fever seizures.

 If the seizures do not pass in 2 minutes – call an ambulance.

 In most cases, the febrile seizures pass spontaneously.
-But if the seizure does not stop in 2 minutes, call emergency services 112.
-In these rare cases, it is useful to have the 112 nurse on the phone.
+But if the seizure does not stop in 2 minutes, call 112.
+In rare cases, seizures will be long-lasting and it is useful to have the 112 nurse on the phone.
 They tell you what to do and send an ambulance quickly to the scene with antispasmodic drugs.

 Fever chills is when the child is conscious, you are able to make eye contact, but the arms and legs are shaking.
-It is the body’s way of increasing the body temperature during a fever.
-The body temperature increases for the muscles to generate heat as they work.
-Fever chills are not dangerous and is not a sign of a serious infection in children.
+It is the body’s way of increasing the body temperature in case of fever.
+The temperature increases for the muscles to generate heat as they work.
+Fever chills are not dangerous and not a sign of a serious infection in children.

 Children often get tired after a febrile seizure